Have You Checked Your Digital Reputation Lately?

 Attention Consumer Service Providers: Have you checked your digital reputation lately?

-We’ve serviced, met and spoken with hundreds of owners, presidents and CEOs of regional service firms, from plumbing and heating, to HVAC, architecture, landscaping, remodeling, electrical, you name it.
+We’ve serviced, met and spoken with hundreds of owners, presidents and CEOs of regional service firms, from plumbing, cooling and heating installation, to HVAC, architecture, landscaping, remodeling, electrical, you name it.
 And we’ll regularly ask the question: “What differentiates you from the competition?”
 The fast and immediate response, more often than not, is one word: “Reputation.”

 When it comes to regional service providers in any business category, reputation is huge.
 A good reputation leads to a growing population of customers that are ready, willing, and happy to refer your business, offer a positive testimonial, or act as a reference source.
 In the pre-internet age, this was commonly referred to as “word-of-mouth.”
 But the game has changed.
 Dramatically.
 Customers will still verbally tell you and others about their experience of working with your firm.
 But they will just as readily communicate their experience online in regional search portals, online review sites, and through social media channels.
 Positive reviews are great and will go a long way to help you increase the value of your online reputation.
 Negative reviews, if left unchecked, can have a significant, damaging effect.